Power SuppliesZener Diode

 Mains Powered Schematic Circuit Diagram

-The value of the supply voltage depends on the specifications of the Zener diodes that are used, which can be freely chosen.
-C2 must be able to handle at least this voltage.
-The amount of current that can be delivered depends on the capacitance of C1.
-With the given value of 220 nF, the current is approximately 15 mA.
+The supply voltage’s magnitude relies on the specifications of the chosen Zener diodes, allowing for flexibility in selection.
+C2 must have the capacity to handle at least this voltage.
+The deliverable current is contingent upon the capacitance of C1.
+With a specified value of 220 nF, the current amounts to approximately 15 mA.

 Tags